 - 2 bay leaves

-- Add half and half, stir well.
+- Add heavy cream and stir well, simmer for another 5 minutes.
 Take off heat and remove the bay leaves.

 - With a hand blender blend soup minimally leaving some chunks.